namecheap/error-extender/README.md

-# error-extender-1.0.2
+# @namecheap/error-extender

-Simplifies creation of custom `Error` classes for Node.js!
+Simplifies creation of custom `Error` classes for Node.js and Browser!

 ...which then produces `stack` with appended stacks of supplied `cause` _(very much like in Java)_!